ManticoreGamesInc/platform-documentation/src/tutorials/boss_tutorial.md

 local results = World.FindObjectsOverlappingSphere(hit:GetImpactPosition(), 500, { ignoreObjects = {BOSS_GEO}})
 ```

 You need to check the objects that the projectile impacts.
 You want the projectile impact radius to be quite large, so on impact, you grab all the objects that are overlapping a sphere based on the impact position of the projectile.
-You can pass in objects to be ignored so the overlapping sphere cast does not not return the **BOSS_GEO**.
+You can pass in objects to be ignored so the overlapping sphere cast does not return the **BOSS_GEO**.

 ![!Impact Size](../img/BossTutorial/impact_size.png){: .center loading="lazy" }